andres-erbsen/baseconvert/readme.md

 of digits in the other base, baseconvert processes the input in groups of that many characters.
 For example, `1111` in base 2 means `F` in hex, no matter which group it is.
 List of such pairs is in `shortcuts.txt`.
-At the moment this kind of optimization is limited to cases where all intermediate values fit into a 32bit unsigned integer.

 ### Examples
 Convert a simple number from decimal to hexademical: